Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-palindrome-checker-in-3-lines.md

   - javascript
 ---

-There comes a time in your life where you need a palindrome checker!
+There comes a time in your life when you need a palindrome checker!

 You might now think, what is a palindrome?